 - It’s not about you.
 It’s about THEM.
-Get your clients to talk about themselves.
+Get your clients to talk about themselves.8

 - Take the time to introduce your clients to one another.
 Maybe you have two clients who really enjoy squatting or, I don’t know, old-school Jean-Claude Van Damme movies.
 Either way, introducing client A to client B often helps build camaraderie and community.

-- With regards to program design: it’s not necessarily about choosing the best exercise possible.
+- With regards to program design: It’s not necessarily about choosing the best exercise possible to entertain people.
 Rather, it’s about choosing the most appropriate exercise(s) to better set people up for immediate and long-term success.
+These are really boring.